gher-uliege/DINCAE.jl/docs/src/index.md

 * Barth, A., Alvera-Azcárate, A., Troupin, C., & Beckers, J.-M. (2022).
 DINCAE 2.0: multivariate convolutional neural network with error estimates to reconstruct sea surface temperature satellite and altimetry observations.
 Geoscientific Model Development, 15(5), 2183–2196. https://doi.org/10.5194/gmd-15-2183-2022

 The neural network will be trained on the GPU.
 Note convolutional neural networks can require a lot of GPU memory depending on the domain size.
-So far, only NVIDIA GPUs are supported by the neural network framework `Knet.jl` using in DINCAE (beside training on the CPU but which prohibitively slow).
+So far, only NVIDIA GPUs are supported by the neural network framework `Knet.jl` used in DINCAE (beside training on the CPU but which is prohibitively slow).

 ## User API

-In most cases, a user does only need to interact with the function `DINCAE.reconstruct` or `DINCAE.reconstruct_points`.
+In most cases, a user only needs to interact with the function `DINCAE.reconstruct` or `DINCAE.reconstruct_points`.

 ```@docs
 DINCAE.reconstruct